sunfounder/galaxy-rvr/docs/source/lesson6_ir_avoid.rst

-Lesson 6: Exploring the Obstacle Avoidance module
+Lesson 6: Exploring the Obstacle Avoidance Module
 ==============================================================

 We're diving into the world of the Infrared Obstacle Avoidance Module.
 Tucked at the sides of our Mars Rover, these sensors act as the rover's "eyes," helping it dodge side obstacles and safely navigate the Martian landscape.